Opening the Vocabulary of Egocentric Actions: Introduction

-Generalizing verbs to novel object categories is challenging for egocentric datasets where the classes are naturally long-tailed~\cite{liu2019large, perrett2023use}.
-Models trained on such imbalanced datasets are biased towards head verb-object compositions (when a verb is frequently seen with a particular object).
-Furthermore, these models suffer from static bias~\cite{choi2019can, kowal2022deeper} and overfit to the appearance of fixed frame without learning the transformation of objects over time~\cite{materzynska2020something}.
-To alleviate this, we first decouple the verb and object predictions via two separately trained encoders.
+Generalizing verbs to novel object categories is challenging when the classes are naturally long-tailed~\cite{liu2019large, perrett2023use}.
+Models trained on such imbalanced datasets are biased towards head verb-object composed actions (when a verb is frequently seen with a particular object).
+Furthermore, these models suffer from static bias~\cite{choi2019can, kowal2022deeper} and overfit to the appearance of fixed frames without learning the transformation of objects over time~\cite{materzynska2020something}.
+To alleviate these biases, we decouple the verb and object predictions via two separately trained encoders.
 We propose an \textbf{O}bject \textbf{A}gnostic \textbf{P}retraining (OAP) for the verb encoder.
 OAP is based on a supervised contrastive loss~\cite{khosla2020supervised}, to which we add a set of \emph{guiding augmentations}.
-These augmentations are especially designed for egocentric videos and allows the verb encoder to learn \textit{object-agnostic} representations to improve transfer to novel objects.
-To our knowledge, we are the first to explore contrastive learning of video backbones end-to-end on egocentric videos.
-In contrast, the augmentations in existing video constrastive learning~\cite{feichtenhofer2021large, qian2021spatiotemporal} are designed for Kinetics~\cite{carreira2017quo} styled videos and ineffective for egocentric footage.
-(Sec.~\ref{sec:sup:staug} of Appendix).
+These augmentations are specially designed for egocentric videos and allow the verb encoder to learn \textit{object-agnostic} representations to improve transfer to novel objects.
+To our knowledge, this work is the first to explore contrastive learning of video backbones end-to-end on egocentric videos.
+In contrast, the augmentations in existing video contrastive learning~\cite{feichtenhofer2021large, qian2021spatiotemporal} are designed for Kinetics~\cite{carreira2017quo} styled videos where actions can be predicted from a single frame or a short clip sampled anywhere from the video.
+Such augmentations are ineffective for egocentric footage (Sec.~C of Supplementary).